Review: SingX international money transfers

 With SingX, you’ll only be able to make transfers to a bank account, so you can’t send to a cash pick-up location or mobile wallet just yet.

-SingX also doesn’t offer some of the forex products its competitors do, like forward contracts and limit orders, but there is a service specifically for businesses.
+SingX also doesn’t offer some of the forex products its competitor international money transfer apps in Hong Kong do, like forward contracts and limit orders, but there is a service specifically for businesses.

 Which payment methods does SingX accept?

-You can only pay for your transfer through bank transfer.
+You can only pay for your SingX transfer in Hong Kong through bank transfer.
 SingX is unable to accept cheque or cash payment and has yet to enable payment by credit or debit card.

 How long does a transfer with SingX take?